 Building a relationship through letter writing is one of the most important things you can do to offer hope to the child you sponsor.
 So here are a few of the questions I get from time to time.
-Hopefully, they’ll help you know a little about what to expect from your child’s letters while you are building that fruitful relationship.
+Hopefully, they’ll help you know a little about what to expect from the letters you receive while you are building that fruitful relationship.

 Why can’t he read or write yet?

 A few weeks ago, I talked with Roberta* who sponsors a 10-year-old boy in Burkina Faso.
-Roberta was confused about why her child was not yet able to write letters on his own and why he had to have a tutor dictate each letter for him.
+Roberta was confused about why the boy she sponsored was not yet able to write letters on his own and why he had to have a tutor dictate each letter for him.
 She felt that he should be able to write his own letters by now and thought there must be something amiss.

 I explained to Roberta that, in some cases, children are not able to start school until they are registered in the Compassion program, which could be as late as age 9.
 School systems may also look very different there.
 We think of 9-year-old children in the U.S. as having at least three years of schooling and reading and writing skills.
 But some of the children in Compassion’s programs are just learning literacy at age 9, and many parents are also illiterate, giving their children few role models.

-Sometimes we simply do not realize the incredible challenges that our sponsored children in developing countries face as they seek to escape from extreme poverty.
-This might cause us to expect things from our sponsored children that they really are not able to give to us.
+Sometimes we simply do not realize the incredible challenges that the children we sponsor in impoverished communities face as they seek to escape from extreme poverty.
+This might cause us to expect things from them that they really are not able to give to us.

 Why hasn’t he answered my questions?